WSDOT/PGSuper/devdocs/Architecture.md

 Specification Agent | Responsble for implenting the LRFD specifications Test Agent | Responsible for reporting regression test results using the concepts defined in NCHRP Project 12-50.

 PGSuper also has two default extension agents.
-Third-parties can also create extension agents for PGSuper.

 Agent | Description
 ------|------------